 At that point, I was able to create my account online and apply for the checking account.
 Because this is an online checking account, there will be extensive KYC (know-your-customer) and compliance questions.
 I was required to provide:

 - Answers to identity verification questions.
 These are questions generated by a credit bureau.
 So, you will be asked to provide your social security number, but they ensure that they won’t “run the kind of credit check that will ding your score”.
 You might also be asked to answer questions about your mortgage payments, car loans, and other credit bureau items to identify yourself.

 - A link to an existing bank account.
 This is used to provide the initial funds in the account.
 I put $10 into the account for a test drive.
 (By doing this, Aspiration also reduces its risk, because you will have gone through the compliance checks of your existing bank).

-Once you finish the account opening process, it will take a few days for the account to be open and for you to receive your debit card in the mail.
+Once you finish the account opening process, it may take a few days for the account to be open and for you to receive your debit card in the mail.
 Although the brand is “Summit” (the account) and “Aspiration,” (the business) it is actually Radius bank that is the bank operating your account.
 Aspiration has partnered with Radius in a way that is similar to how Simple operated.
 (Simple, for those who remember, was not a bank.
 It created the front-end user interface, but partnered with an FDIC-regulated bank).